UCDavisLibrary/check_processing/README.md

 # Alma-KFS Integration Application #

-Library finance maintains detailed records of media acquisitions/purchases in [Alma](https://ucdavis.alma.exlibrisgroup.com/mng/action/home.do?mode=ajax), and this data must be synced with a central campus data warehouse.
+Library finance maintains detailed invoice records of media acquisitions/purchases in [Alma](https://ucdavis.alma.exlibrisgroup.com/mng/action/home.do?mode=ajax), and this data must be synced with a central campus data warehouse.
 As a result, the overall purpose of this application is to allow non-technical library staff to safely perform ETL operations between Alma (XML and JSON) and the KFS Oracle Database (SQL) maintained by campus.

 [Backend operations](https://github.com/UCDavisLibrary/check_processing#backend) were built using Python, while the [front-end](https://github.com/UCDavisLibrary/check_processing#front-end) is PHP.